BiodiversityDataScienceCorp/Instructional-Pedagogy/2-1-learning-goals.md

 + Produce scatter plots, boxplots, and time series plots using ggplot.
 + Set universal plot settings.
-+ Describe what faceting is and apply faceting in ggplot.
++ Describe what faceting is and apply faceting in ggplot (ggplot is a package in R used to create plots).
 + Modify the aesthetics of an existing ggplot plot (including axis labels and color).
 + Build complex and customized plots from data in a data frame.